IDNoise/NoiseIDE/README.md

 ##Features
 * Single app\multiple app erlang projects

- * SIngle app.
+  * Single app.
 1 erlang application.
 Project folder contains default src\include\ebin folders.
   * Multiple app.
-Project contains 2 main folders: apps and deps.
-Apps folder contains erlang applications you are working on and deps folder contains all dependencies, like mochiweb, gproc, etc. Deps apps are compiled only by request. ( For example we have 20+ deps in our projects and compile it only on first project initialization and later on dependency update).
+Can contain 2 separate forlders: apps and deps.
+     * Apps folder contains erlang applications you are working on and deps
+     * Deps folder contains all dependencies, like mochiweb, gproc, etc.
+     * They are compliled separately. ( For example we have 20+ deps in our projects and compile it only on first project initialization and later on dependency update).

+  * Apps and deps path can be empty, all apps will be in project root.

 * Project tree explorer with customization: